 Pandemic Spike: During the COVID-19 lockdowns, screen time surged due to remote work and online learning.
 A study found that 93.6% of participants increased their screen time during the lockdown, with 56.5% reporting heightened frequency and intensity of DES symptoms (Springer, 2024).

 Generational Divide: Younger individuals, particularly Gen Z and Millennials, are disproportionately affected.
-Over 80% of respondents aged 18-34 report symptoms of DES compared to about 50% of those over 50 (CooperVision, 2023).
+Over 80% of respondents aged 18–34 report symptoms of DES compared to about 50% of those over 50 (CooperVision, 2023).
+For a deeper breakdown of how screen habits differ across generations, see our full generational screen time analysis .

 The Health Risks of Ignoring DES